falconsmilie/backendcodechallenge/README.md

 parameters) redirect to the index route.

 > [!NOTE]
 > During development, i thought about implementing this as a scheduled job, rather than on-demand.
+I explain more in
+> the code.

 ---